cptpcrd/pypsutil/docs/index.rst

         Get the "raw" creation time of this process.
 This is the value returned directly by the OS.
         For most intents and purposes, its value is completely meaningless.

-        The only guarantees made about this value are a) it increases with time and b) it is unique per-process; i.e. two :py:class:`Process` objects representing the same process will always have the same raw creation time.
+        The only guarantee made about this value is that two :py:class:`Process` objects representing the same process will always have the same raw creation time.
 Any uses of this value beyond that are undefined behavior.

         :return: The "raw" creation time returned directly by the OS.
         :rtype: float